-The next chapter discusses a representative cross-section of the popular encrypting file systems in use today.
-Chapter 3 formalizes a generic attack model on file system security and describes the salient features of our solution.
-In Chapter 4, the cryptographic design and key management scheme are presented in an operating system agnostic fashion.
-The architecture, configuration parameters, software components, implementation and working of TransCrypt are explained in Chapter 5.
-Chapter 6 provides an informal performance analysis, compares the features of TransCrypt against related work to clearly bring out the differentiating aspects and finally presents concluding remarks.
+The next section discusses a representative cross-section of the popular encrypting file systems in use today.
+Section III formalizes a generic attack model on file system security and describes the salient features of our solution.
+In Section IV, the cryptographic design and key management scheme are presented in an operating system agnostic fashion.
+The architecture, configuration parameters, software components, implementation and working of TransCrypt are explained in Section V. Section VI provides an informal performance analysis and compares the features of TransCrypt against related work, clearly bringing out the differentiating aspects.
+Finally, concluding remarks are presented in Section VII.